igornazarenko434/LLM_Agent_Orchestration_HW4/PRD_Route_Enrichment_Tour_Guide_System.md

 - All configuration separated (`config/settings.yaml`, `.env.example`), no secrets in code, `.gitignore` updated.
 - Unit/integration tests plus edge-case handling deliver ≥85% coverage with documented expected outputs.
 - Visualization assets, screenshots, and architecture diagrams stored in `docs/` and referenced from README/PRD.
-- **Git history with ≥15 meaningful commits** using conventional commit messages (feat:, fix:, docs:, test:, refactor:), no secrets in commit history, `.gitignore` properly configured.
+- **Git history** should contain meaningful commits (feat:, fix:, docs:, test:, refactor:) with no secrets in history and `.gitignore` properly configured; exact commit count is not required.

 ---
 *Prepared by Kickoff Agent v2.1 for HW4 Route Enrichment Tour-Guide System.*